 Fortunately, Massachusetts law does give defendants some leeway for fighting unfair charges of rape.
 Under this state’s “first complaint” doctrine, only the first person the alleged victim told about the rape is allowed to testify in court; previously, a district attorney was free to call on the testimony of numerous such witnesses, which often prejudiced the defendant’s case (and gave the victim ample scope to enlarge and dramatize the details of the rape).
 Second, it’s increasingly common to invoke DNA evidence in contested cases of rape; some alleged perpetrators have been wrongly imprisoned for years until DNA results cleared them of rape charges.

 Rape is an extremely serious crime, a first conviction for which is punishable by up to 20 years in prison (with increasing terms, up to a life sentence, for repeat offenders or those who committed rape with the aid of a lethal weapon).
-If you feel that you have been unfairly or vindictively accused of rape, the attorneys at The Noonan Defense Firm will do everything in their power to clear your reputation, including soliciting the testimony of witnesses, exploring evidence pertaining to the plaintiff, and, in the appropriate circumstances, obtaining DNA samples to help prove your innocence.
+If you feel that you have been unfairly or vindictively accused of rape, the attorneys at The Law Offices of Gerald J. Noonan will do everything in their power to clear your reputation, including soliciting the testimony of witnesses, exploring evidence pertaining to the plaintiff, and, in the appropriate circumstances, obtaining DNA samples to help prove your innocence.

 Accused of, or charged with rape?
 Call our Massachusetts sex crimes defense attorneys for experienced legal counsel.

 Throughout his prosecutorial career, Attorney Gerald J. Noonan argued and tried hundreds of criminal cases including: